postmates/feast/docs/contributing.md

     project_id: "my-google-project-id"
     dataset_id: "my-bigquery-dataset-id"
   }
+# Should return something similar to the following if you have not updated any stores
+{
+  "store": []
 }
 ```

 #### Starting Feast Serving

 Feast Serving requires administrators to provide an **existing** store name in Feast.
 An instance of Feast Serving can only retrieve features from a **single** store.
+> In order to retrieve features from multiple stores you must start **multiple**
+instances of Feast serving.
+If you start multiple Feast serving on a single host,
+make sure that they are listening on different ports.

 > In order to retrieve features from multiple stores you must start **multiple** instances of Feast serving.
 If you start multiple Feast serving on a single host, make sure that they are listening on different ports.